Summer 2014 Internships

 Apply for an Internship

-The application period for summer 2014 is now OPEN!
+The application period for summer 2014 is now CLOSED.

 Current Internship Opportunities

-We are currently recruiting for summer 2014 internships.
+We are currently recruiting for fall 2014 internships.
 Please click the internship title to download position description.
+Please note these will be updated in May 2014.

 Nonprofit Accounting Intern (1): This internship provides experience in accounts payable, bookkeeping, computer skills, and may include program specific budgeting and preparation for various reports.